harrisonlab/nano_diagnositcs/V_inaequalis/Scab_fungicide.md

 install.packages("readxl")
 library(readxl)

+#Unfixed, with individual colonies:
 #For ED50:
 genopheno <- read_excel("outputED50_3.xlsx")
 genopheno[,3:863]<-lapply(genopheno[,3:863], factor)#convert marker data to factors
 genopheno<-as.data.table(genopheno)
+filtered.df <- genopheno[,3:863] #%>% is a pipe like |, converting back to dataframe?
+filtered.df2 <-as.data.frame(cbind(genopheno[,c(1:2)],filtered.df))
-good.columns <- names(genopheno)[sapply(genopheno, nlevels) > 1] #if marker has only one level it gets filtered out as kruskal doesnt like it, in fact we have already filtered for snps with no difference between our isolates so this has no effect on our data filtered.df <- genopheno %>% select(good.columns) #%>% is a pipe like |, converting back to dataframe? filtered.df2 <-as.data.frame(cbind(genopheno[,c(1:2)],filtered.df)) filtered.df2[,c(1,2)]<-sapply(filtered.df2[,c(1,2)], as.numeric)# for kruskal testing variables have to be numeric p.values<-as.vector(NA) #create an empty table for the p values as vectors. if its numeric p
+filtered.df2[,c(1,2)]<-sapply(filtered.df2[,c(1,2)], as.numeric)# for kruskal testing variables have to be numeric p.values<-as.vector(NA) #create an empty table for the p values as vectors. if its numeric p